 |

 -Please include one entire text for picture book submissions and sample illustrations or a link to an online portfolio or a dummy.
+I do not accept picture book texts by authors only.
+You must be an author/illustrator to submit picture book material.

 -Please tell me on the query if it is a multiple submission.
 Please keep me informed about other agents' interest or offers for representation via email.
 Do not accept representation until you have given me a fair chance to extend an offer as well.